rachitnigam/rachitnigam.com/content/post/free-agent-cornell.md

 +++

-Deciding which graduate school you're going to spend the next _n_ years of your life is going to be one of the hardest decision of your life.
-One of the things that made is particularly hard for me was deciding between Cornell and my other top choices was Cornell's "Free agent system".
+Deciding which graduate school you're going to spend the next _n_ years of your life is one of the hardest decision of your life.
+One of the things that made is hard for me was deciding between Cornell and my other top choice was Cornell's "Free agent system".
 Here is a short post about what the system is and why it worked for me.

 #### Graduate School Admissions

-For most schools in the US, when you apply to a PhD program, you are usually picked out by one or more professors who think you'd be a good fit.
+For most schools in the US, when you apply to a PhD program, students are usually picked out by one or more professors who think you'd be a good fit.
 After visiting the school, the student decides which professor they want to work with and commit to the school.
 When the student starts at the school, they are